windsuzu/console.jay/content/postgresql/PostgreSQL Select.md

 - Use `BETWEEN AND` to select values between a range
 - Use `LIKE` to find values with a certain pattern (Both `%` and `_` denote placeholder)
 - Use `ILIKE` to get the effect of `LIKE` but without the case sensitivity
+- Use `IS NULL` to find values that are null.

 ```sql
 SELECT * FROM person WHERE gender = 'Agender';